wetransform-os/ProMCDA/CONTRIBUTING.md

 If you still did not fork the repository, follow the instructions in [Getting Started](#getting-started).

 #### Create a branch
-Create a new branch on your forked directory to work on your changes using the following command:
+Create a new branch on your forked repository to work on your changes using the following command:

 ```bash
 git checkout -b my-feature